-The Nominating Committee is established under By-Law II of the Society’s Charter and Statutes.
+The Nominating Committee is established under By-Law III of the Society’s Charter and Statutes.
 It is responsible for proposing slates of candidates for vacancies on Council and vacancies on its own membership.
 It operates under a Memorandum of Understanding with Council (below).

 There are 8 members of Nominating Committee, six of whom are elected.
 One member is nominated by Council as its representative on the Committee, who is generally a sitting Member-at-Large on Council.
 The Chair is also appointed by Council.

 Nominating Committee is very keen to receive input from members of the Society and it actively welcomes suggestions from the membership for nominations now or in future years.
 Each year Nominating Committee considers a list of suggestions put forward by members and for those who are not put forward these suggestions are generally carried forward year-on-year.
-In 2012, more than 50 names suggested by the membership were considered by the Committee and the majority of candidates on the slate were suggested to the Committee by ordinary Society members.

 - The name of their suggested nominee.